cristhosebyrasp/Intro_to_Django/starting_page.md

 # What is Django?

-Django is a free open-source under the BSD license and high-level Python web framework that is used to develop web based apps.
+Django is a free open-source and high-level Python web framework that is used to develop web based apps.
-Django is available open-source under the BSD license.

 <!-- IMAGE
 Caption: Stages of sound processing
 ID: python_django_logo